sam-m-ward/Supernova-Siblings/README.md

 # Supernova-Siblings
-A single-galaxy hierarchical Bayesian model for Type Ia Supernovae that exploded in the same host galaxy: 'SN Siblings'
+A single-galaxy hierarchical Bayesian model for Type Ia Supernovae that exploded in the same host galaxy: 'SN Siblings'.

 In this repo I summarise work done to adapt a hierarchical Bayesian model, *BayeSN*, to fit light curves of supernova siblings simultaneously.
 I present here my Stan code, and key conclusions, which are: